rufinv/Intro2AI-class/faq/index.md

 * Can I ask questions during the class?

-The course was explicitly restricted to about 30 students, so as to allow for this kind of interactions.
-So feel free to unmute your mike and interrupt at any time.
+Yes. feel free to unmute your mike and interrupt at any time.
 This is especially important when concepts need to be clarified.
 On the other hand, we do have a lot of ground to cover, so please let's not turn the class into a full-blown discussion.
 There are other opportunities for discussion of the concepts introduced in class--in particular, you can use our slack workspace to chat directly with the teachers and other students, both before and after each class.